yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 These three metrics do not use TN, but the simple accuracy metric need all 4 cells, including TN.

-For details of many confusion matrix metrics, please reference wikipedia.
+For details of many confusion matrix metrics, please reference [Wikipedia: Confusion matrix][2].

 ### Average confusion matrix metrics